These are all the folding ebikes we've reviewed and given 4 or 5 stars to from the dozens we've ridden.

 - ADO Air 20, £1,239: our best seller

 Four-star folding bikes

 The Estarli e20 is a perfect entry-level folding ebike.
-It’s just over £1,000 but we think it has a lot to offer for the price bracket it’s in.
+It’s just over £1,000 but we think it has a lot to offer for its price bracket.
 We found it light and comfy to ride.
 The larger tyres than most folding bikes (20 inch rather than 16 inch) mean you get power, comfort and good handling.
+It's got a 7-speed manual gear and 5 power assist modes.
 Not only that it looks great, with the battery cleverly hidden in the seat post.

 We found it wasn't the most compact bike when folded.
 And its other drawback is range - 31 miles from the slightly small battery (the price that had to paid for concealing it so well).
 But these are only minor quibbles - this a great, good value bike and is the one to beat in our tests.